dianapnle/spirited-away/README.md

 Click the following link: [Spirited Get Away](https://spiritedgetaway.onrender.com/)

 Spirited Get Away is a clone of the website Airbnb, an online market place that connects people who are looking for accomodations in a particular area with people who are renting out their properties.
-The backend of Spirited Get Away is built on sequelize with a PostgreSQL database.
-Frontend rendering is handled with React.
+The backend of Spirited Get Away is built on SQL, sequelize, and express with a PostgreSQL database.
+Frontend rendering is handled with React and Redux.
 ## How to clone

 To clone this repo as `<new-project-name>`, run